jross53/jqueryBootstrap/README.md

-# MongoDB assignment
+# DAO assignment

-For this project I took my Node/Express project and changed it to pull the tweet information from MongoDB.
+For this project I took my MongoDB project and switched the DAO to a MySQL implementation.
 This was for CS 4690 at Utah Valley University.

 ![Screenshot](https://github.com/jross53/web/blob/mongodb/screenshot.PNG)